gwax/www-gwax/posts/2010/06/2010-journey-east-day-1-i-suck-at-remembering-stuff.rst

 I have been listening to Moby Dick on audiobook and am currently on disc 8 of 18.
-I must, truly and honestly, say that this work of prose is truly an amazing thing.
+I must, truly and honestly, say that this work of prose is an amazing thing.
 Moby Dick is, at times, for that matter, most times, rather slow paced, such that I expect I wouldn't be able to manage this degree of devotion were I not a captive audience with a great deal of monotony on my side.
 However, seeing as I am a captive